springload/pattern-book/README.md

 <p align="center">
   <img width="245" height="378" src="/logo.png" alt="Pattern Book"><br>
-  <i>A pattern library designed to be easier to maintain</i>
+  <i>A pattern library system designed to be easier to maintain</i>
 </p>

----
+# Install

+    npm install react-pattern-book

+    yarn add react-pattern-book

-## Q. What is a pattern library?
+# What is a Pattern Library?

-A pattern library, also known as a style guide, is a way of showing example usage of HTML and CSS for components (React components, or plain HTML).
+A pattern library (part of a Style Guide or a Design System), is a way of showing example usage of components and how they're made with HTML, CSS, and other assets.

-When sites comprise different technologies or are very large then having this example usage can help achieve design consistency.
+Having this documented can help siloed teams, or different vendors, coordinate their style to achieve design consistency.

+## Q. What is React-Pattern-Book?

+A component that autodetects the HTML and CSS of your components.

 ## Q. How can I make patterns for an existing website?